There are several programs to support members of the community that are impacted by PFAS contamination. Details can be found under the headings below.

 Voluntary Blood Testing Program

-To find out if you are eligible for water assistance, please contact the project team by phone or email.
+To arrange to have your bore or rainwater tank tested or to find out if you are eligible for water assistance, please contact the investigation team by phone or email.
 You will be asked to complete a short survey to gather information about your water use and this information will be used to assess your eligibility for alternative water.

 The health and safety of military and civilian personnel is a primary concern of Defence.